larkintuckerllc/aws-architect-associate/3/3.3/README.md

 *Use Patch Manager to automate the process of patching your managed instances with both security related and other types of updates.*

 Use Distributor to create and deploy packages to managed instances.

+* AWS Service Catalog: AWS Service Catalog enables organizations to create and manage catalogs of IT services that are approved for use on AWS.
+These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
+AWS Service Catalog allows organizations to centrally manage commonly deployed IT services, and helps organizations achieve consistent governance and meet compliance requirements.
+End users can quickly deploy only the approved IT services they need, following the constraints set by your organization.

+* Amazon CloudWatch: Amazon CloudWatch monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
+You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.

+* AWS Inspector: Amazon Inspector tests the network accessibility of your Amazon EC2 instances and the security state of your applications that run on those instances.
+Amazon Inspector assesses applications for exposure, vulnerabilities, and deviations from best practices.
+After performing an assessment, Amazon Inspector produces a detailed list of security findings that is organized by level of severity.